outdreamer/build-a-cure-1/docs/specific_methods/problem_solving_matching.md

     - if these are framed correctly, it'll converge to a problem space vertex, where the key factors of a problem are found

-    - for example, when categorizing rules, how would you determine that these types of rules were more important:
+    - for example, when categorizing rules, how would you determine that these types of rules were more important: boundary/binding/cooperative/sharing/finding rules
-      - boundary rules
-      - binding rules
-      - cooperative/sharing rules
-      - finding rules

     - you could derive this from the intersection of other attributes & rules:
       - at what point do objects on a layer of interaction interact: boundary